 We are entitled to our personal preferences and choices as long as they don’t betray the rights of others and yet if a mum choses not to try breastfeeding, she is often singled out and judged.
 There can be all kinds of physical or emotional reasons for not wanting to try breastfeeding, and every time these reasons are incredibly personal and powerful.

 If a woman prefers not to breastfeed or can’t, she needs to be supported in her choices and helped to choose from the other safe feeding options that are available.
 At the end of the day, forcing someone who doesn’t want to breastfeed her baby to do so, would not be giving her baby the best start in life and it wouldn’t be good midwifery either.

-On the flipside, whenever I work with a client who freaks out about the idea of breastfeeding her baby but really wants to, I will support her to get there.
-When I work with a client who is purely trying to breastfeed her baby because she feels bressure (breast feeding pressure) but it is completely damaging her experience of being a mum, then it is my job to explain to her that there are safe other options out there.
+On the flipside, whenever I work with a client who freaks out about the idea of breastfeeding her baby, but also really wants to, I will support her to get there.
+When I work with a client who is purely trying to breastfeed her baby because she feels pressure (breast feeding pressure) but it is completely damaging her experience of being a mum, then it is my job to explain to her that there are safe other options out there.